Frequently Asked Questions

 When can I visit your school?

-We run an annual mock day in Spring so that you and your child can take a peek at what learning looks like.
+We run an annual mock day in Spring, if there is enough interest, so that you and your child can take a peek at what learning looks like.
 Please follow us on social media or subscribe to our newsletter for more information.